bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsUpgradable_2ZU8jJnSr22RzVeas8FkPD/Documentation.md

-Indicate whether the transport equipment can be upgraded.
+Indicates whether the transport equipment can be upgraded or not.